YCAMInterlab/ofxTimeline/README.md

             xcopy /e /i /y "$(ProjectDir)..\..\..\export\vs2010\*.dll" "$(ProjectDir)bin" & xcopy /e /i /y "$(ProjectDir)..\..\..\addons\ofxTimeline\libs\sndfile\redist\*.dll" "$(ProjectDir)bin"

+ - If you are on OS X, you'll need to add the OpenAL.framework to your project in order to use the AudioTrack

 ### Add a timeline to your code

 in your testApp.h file add: